Opposition slams PM Modi over unveiling of national emblem atop new Parliament building | Politics

 ''Mr Modi unveiled the emblem on new Parliament building.
 Does it belong to BJP?
 Hindu rites performed, India is a secular nation.
 Why other political parties were not invited?
 Indian democracy is on peril,'' he said in a tweet.
 Officials said the emblem has been cast at the top of the central foyer of the new Parliament building and a supporting structure of steel, weighing around 6,500 kg, has been constructed to support it.

-Modi was joined by Lok Sabha Speaker Om Birla, Rajya Sabha Deputy Chairman Harivansh and Union Housing and Urban Affairs Minister Hardeep Singh Puri at the inauguration.
+Modi was joined by Birla, Rajya Sabha Deputy Chairman Harivansh and Union Housing and Urban Affairs Minister Hardeep Singh Puri at the inauguration.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)